Powered by

 Know about the world's 5 oldest Fossil Forests

-Scientists have unearthed remnants of what is believed to be the Earth’s oldest fossil forest on the north coast of Devon and Somerset
+Scientists have unearthed remnants of what they believe to be the Earth’s oldest fossil forest on the north coast of Devon and Somerset, UK.
+They estimate these ancient trees to be around 390 million

 New Update